-Before for youbeginning your search for the best IVA company, you should make sure you are certain that an Individual Voluntary Arrangement is right for you by seeking full and impartial debt advice covering all other debt solutions such as a Debt Management Plan, Bankruptcy, Debt Relief Order or an IVA.
+Before beginning your search for the best IVA company, you should make sure you are certain that an Individual Voluntary Arrangement is right for you by seeking full and impartial debt advice covering all other debt solutions such as a Debt Management Plan, Bankruptcy, Debt Relief Order or an IVA.
+In this article, we tell you how to find the best IVA companies and which ones should be avoided.

 I Have Unsecured debt of less than £7,000

 Firstly, if your debts are less than £7,000 you probably don’t qualify for an IVA and don’t need an insolvency practitioner.
-You should consider contacting one of the debt charities such as Step Change or one of the Money Advice Service agencies such the CAB or Advice UK or National Debtline who can offer you debt advice on the best debt solution.
-They will hopefully be able to help you to set up an informal debt management plan with your creditors making affordable monthly payments.
+You should consider contacting one of the debt charities such as Step Change or one of the Money Advice Service agencies such as the CAB or Advice UK or National Debtline who can offer you debt advice on the best debt solution.
+They will hopefully be able to help you to set up an informal debt management plan with your creditors making affordable monthly payments or maybe a debt relief order (DRO).

 What if My Unsecured Debts are more than £7,000?